Are You Ruled By God or By Money?

 And He did.

-High Tower Accounting & Tax began literally at Rebecca’s dining room table —and now it serves over 1,200 clients with a full team and multiple locations.
-But she didn’t stop there.
-Rebecca went on to start youth scholarships, nonprofit advocacy, special-needs programs in schools, and now she’s developing a whole business complex to serve small businesses—all while staying deeply grounded in her faith.
+High Tower Accounting & Tax began at Rebecca’s dining room table.
+It has now expanded to serve over 1,200 clients.
+From there, Rebecca went on to start youth scholarships, nonprofit advocacy, special-needs programs in schools.

 Rebecca shares how deeply personal this journey is for her.
 As a tax resolution expert, she works with clients who are facing financial devastation.
 She sees their panic, their fear—and she knows it well.
 She’s been there.
 She’s bounced checks, mismanaged money, and panicked over bills.
 But through it all, she’s learned to pause and ask God for wisdom.
 And without fail, He provides the roadmap.

-One of the most powerful things she discusses is how money can still be a “god” in your life if you’re emotionally controlled by it—whether you're scared of losing it or overly excited when you gain it.
-That emotional response is a litmus test.
+Through her experience, Rebecca noticed that money can still be a “god” in your life if you are controlled by it, emotionally.
+Those emotions can appear when you lose it or express extreme excitement when you get it.
+Those emotional responses are your litmus test.
 And the antidote?
-Not just faith, but perfect love—a deeper trust in God’s love and timing.
+Not just faith, but perfect love that is born from a deeper trust in God’s love and timing.
 When your heart is aligned with Him, peace begins to replace panic.

 If Rebecca’s story inspired you, consider sharing it with someone who needs encouragement.
 And I encourage you to partner with Faith Ignite to help bring more stories of hope to the world.
 Together, we can spread messages of God's faithfulness to those who need it most.